The-Cow-addict/The-Cow-addict/README.md

 ### Hi there 👋
+Im Ethan or as most people call me The Cow!

+🔭 I’m currently working on more React Js/Ts projects to pushing on to be a better Web Dev!

 <!--
 **The-Cow-addict/The-Cow-addict** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.